-We've created this guide to give customers an overview of how to use Teleport on Google Cloud (GCP).
+We've created this guide to give customers an overview of how to deploy a self-hosted Teleport cluster on Google Cloud (GCP).
 This guide provides a high-level introduction to setting up and running Teleport in production.

 We have split this guide into:

-Teleport Cloud takes care of this setup for you so you can provide secure access to your infrastructure right away.
+Teleport Team takes care of this setup for you so you can provide secure access to your infrastructure right away.

-Get started with a free trial of Teleport Cloud.
+Get started with a free trial of Teleport Team.

-GCP Services required to run Teleport in High Availability:
+The following GCP Services are required to run Teleport in high availability mode: